 Will I hear something after I apply?

 Once your profile is created you will receive a confirmation email.
 Due to the number of submissions it does take time to review applicants.
 It is not possible for us to reach out to everyone with specific feedback.
 If there is interest in your work you will be contacted directly with next steps.
 When a position has been filled the posting will be removed from the website.
 If you do not hear from us directly, don’t be discouraged.
-You can follow our Events Page for other opportunities to connect and/or opt-in to receive to email updates on our latest news.
+You can follow our Events Page for other opportunities to connect.

 How often should I apply?